turingschool/backend-curriculum-site/module1/lessons/intro_to_methods.md

 convert_to_celsius(100)
 ```

-Once you have saved the code above, run it using the command `ruby temperature_converter.rb` in your terminal.
-Be sure you are in the same directory as the `temperature_converter.rb` file.
+Once you have saved the code above, run it using the command `ruby converter.rb` in your terminal.
+Be sure you are in the same directory as the `converter.rb` file.

 What happens?
 Is it what you expected?
 Why or why not?